 The series is set in the 2070s during a time when interplanetary travel is possible.
 While this is a great step forward for humanity, excess space travel has caused an increase in dangerous space debris, and someone has to pick it up.
 Enter aspiring explorer Hachimaki and his space-garbage crew.

-Planetes is rooted in reality, and because it follows the rules of our world, it's more so hard sci-fi than anything.
-While there's nothing surreal about this story, it still feels so surreal because of the things these characters are doing in their everyday lives.
+Planetes is rooted in reality, and because it follows the rules of our world, it’s more hard sci-fi than anything.
+While there’s nothing surreal about this story, it still feels so surreal because of the things these characters are doing in their everyday lives.

 Planetes places a strong emphasis on its characters, but one can hardly complain with such a captivating cast.
 The character development in this series is top-notch and you’ll really connect with the individuals in the crew.
 If you are looking for a sci-fi anime that, at times, feels very much like a slice of life, Planetes is one you’ll want to check out.

-Right now, Planetes is not available to stream on any streaming services, but they released a DVD as well as Blu-ray if you'd like to check it out.
+Right now, Planetes is not available to stream on any streaming services, but they released a DVD as well as a Blu-ray if you’d like to check it out.